 Let’s cook up a demonstration, shall we?

-Pretend our MC is a shoemaker named Felice.
+Pretend our protagonist is a shoemaker named Felice.
 She earned money weaving magical dance slippers until her partner tampered with a pair of shoes designed especially for the queen.
 The pair caused a fall that crippled the queen for life, provoking the king to such a rage that he outlawed magic shoes and sought to execute Felice.

 Sad enough.
 Now, how would this backstory scar her?
 Would she become depressed?
 Vindictive?
 Filled with guilt?
 We’ll choose anger and vengeance.
 She wants to destroy the woman who obliterated her career.
 Readers may not like her vengeful intent, but when her backstory is revealed, they’ll understand.

 Note: A character’s backstory doesn’t have to involve a single situation.
 People are changed by prolonged exposure to disasters, abuse, and other trying circumstances.
 The principles regarding a singular trauma can also apply to extended events.

 Tying Backstory to Character Arc and Theme